zlipp3032/RW_Formation_Fying/README.md

 This flight program uses a modified version of dronekit-python to interface with the flight controller.

+Requires 'test' branch of Chris' version of dronekit

 A nonlinear control function is used to account for actuator saturation.